harrypunia/DCss/README.md

 # DCSS
-A JS Library that makes debugging css easier
+A JS Library that makes debugging CSS and JavaScript easier.

 ### Functionality
 The library brings your console into your webpage.
 It creates a temporary html wrapper that follows your cursor, so you can preview all your logs as you navigate across the webpage.